ynshung/better-yt-shorts/README.md

 - **Seeking** 5 seconds backward and forward with arrow keys (adjustable time)
 - Mini **timestamp** and speed above the like button (can be scrolled on!)
 - Decrease and increase **playback speed** with keys U and O
+- Click the speed button to revert to normal speed or toggle between different speeds
 - Toggle to auto skip short when current one ends
 - Control volume with the **volume slider** or with - and =, mute audio with M
 - **Customizable** keybinds